tkforbes/XCSoarData/README.md

 *full instructions yet to be written.*

+The procedure varies slightly depending on Flight Computer hardware.
+Use common sense.
+The following applies more exactly to Kobo.
+For simplicity, the process will install some unneeded files on your Flight Computer but they won't do any harm.

 Download the .zip file that contains all the files in this repository.

 Connect your Flight Computer to your computer such that you can see the files on the device.
 This is usually a USB connection.